chaseruppert/someFontTextureGen/README.md

 Although the code is platform-specific (Windows), the output texture image could be used for rendering text on any graphics API or platform (via basic texture mapping).

+### Windows Build Instructions

+1. Install Windows 7 SDK
+2. Open project file with VS2013 (or newer)

+Note: there aren't any plans to support other platforms.

 ### Sample Output

 512x512 font texture, visible ASCII characters in Calibri (size 54):